dwaipayan-dev/ecomm-ui/README.md

 # Ecommui

-### NOTE: Please setup and start the dev server before running ng serve command.
+### NOTE: Please setup and start the local server before running ng serve command.
 Angular cli is required for running the project as I haven't created the project build as it was out of scope.
+Api url is referenced in environment.ts, if using server on another machine, use the ip adress of that system instead of localhost.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.